-The vast number of work experience opportunities combined with highly relevant teaching units, as well as access to industry-standard facilities, made finding my first job remarkably straightforward for me.

-Being able to walk into an interview and have a grounding in the terminology and the fundamental principles that underpin the technology used gives an instant leg-up on the competition.
+The vast number of work experience opportunities combined with highly relevant teaching units, as well as access to industrystandard facilities, made finding my first job remarkably straightforward for me.
+Being able to walk into an interview and have a grounding in the terminology and fundamental principles that underpin the technology used gives an instant leg-up on the competition.
 Combine that with the industry work experience, which I would encourage every student to take up when offered, and your potential employer will recognise that they have a well-rounded starting point in you as a candidate.

-No other university I looked at was able to offer the same level of support in setting me up for a job in industry at the end of my studies.
+No other university I looked at was able to offer the same level of support in setting me up for a job in the industry at the end of my studies.
 FAVOURITE SOLENT MEMORY?

 Working at Glastonbury in 2014 as the OB unit manager was a stand-out highlight.
-We had a complicated rig to put in place for the headline Saturday night act (Fat Boy Slim) which was a triumph for all that were involved when we pulled it off.
-We operated with such professionalism, as well as had an absolute blast.
-Truly awesome.
-The previous year we also had our Rudimental footage played on BBC 3, which was another personal highlight of mine.
+We had a complicated rig to put in place for the headline Saturday night act (Fat Boy Slim) which was a triumph for all involved when we pulled it off.
+We operated with such professionalism, as well as having an absolute blast - truly awesome.
+The previous year we also had our Rudimental footage played on BBC3, which was another personal highlight of mine.
+TELL US A LITTLE ABOUT YOUR CAREER STORY SO FAR.

-I was lucky enough to secure a place at Arqiva, the UK infrastructure company that operates the terrestrial TV network
+I was lucky enough to secure a place at Arqiva - the UK infrastructure company that operates the terrestrial TV network

-Freeview, on their graduate programme, where I quickly worked my way up to become a platform developer working on OTT (over the top) products and services - live streaming and Video on Demand.
+Freeview - on their graduate programme, where I quickly worked my way up to become a platform developer working on OTT (over the top) products and services - live streaming and Video on Demand (VoD).
 I have recently made the hop to a new position working at Amazon Video.
 WHAT'S YOUR CAREER HIGHLIGHT?
 Live streaming the FIFA Club World Cup and building a live to VoD system (from scratch) in two weeks flat!
 WHAT IS MEDIA TO YOU?

-Media is a word commonly overused, but in the context of Media Technology it is TV and broadcasting technology.
+Media is a word commonly overused, but in the context of media technology it is TV and broadcasting technology.
 WHAT TIPS WOULD YOU GIVE TO SOMEONE WANTING A CAREER IN YOUR INDUSTRY?
 Be open to new things.
-I originally started my course at Solent on the Sound Engineering course, but after doing a summer internship at Ericsson (offered by the Uni) I decided to change to broadcast, and can honestly say it's the best decision I've ever made.
+I originally started on the sound engineering course at Solent, but after doing a summer internship at Ericsson (offered by the Uni) I decided to change to broadcast, and I can honestly say it's the best decision I've ever made.
 Work hard at your studies, but enjoy Southampton too, and ALWAYS get involved in the work experience that comes your way.
-You won't know you love something until you try it, and what you think you like you might end up hating in reality - so find out now what it is that gets you out of bed in the mornings!

-NO OTHER UNIVERSITY I

-LOOKED AT WAS ABLE TO OFFER

-THE SAME LEVEL OF SUPPORT IN

-SETTING ME UP FOR A JOB

-IN INDUSTRY AT THE END OF
+You won't know you love something until you try it, and what you think you like you might end up hating in reality - so find out now what it is that gets you out of bed in the morning! " NO OTHER UNIVERSITY I LOOKED AT WAS ABLE TO OFFER THE SAME LEVEL OF SUPPORT IN SETTING ME UP FOR A JOB IN THE INDUSTRY AT THE END OF MY STUDIES."
+ANDY TAYLOR BA (HONS) TELEVISION AND VIDEO PRODUCTION (Now known as BA (Hons) Television Production) GRADUATED 2016 SHOOTING AP/EDITOR, FORMULA E: STREET RACERS, AURORA MEDIA WORLDWIDE

-MY STUDIES.